aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 I will cover how you can work with your blog on your local computer in another post.

-- Name and Website in Policy Page
-- Favorite icon
-- About Page
-- First Post
 - Main config file _config.yml
   - Title
   - Name